lawrennd/old_talks/_posts/2003-5-21-bayesian-processing-of-cdna-microarray-images.md

   also saves hours of researchers' time normally spent in refining the grid placement.
   A MATLAB implementation of the algorithm is available for non-commercial use from
   \url{http://www.dcs.shef.ac.uk/\~{ }neil/vis}.
-:venue: The University of Manchester, Department of Computer Science, Bio-health sciences Seminars
+venue: The University of Manchester, Department of Computer Science, Bio-health sciences Seminars
-:year: '2003'
+year: '2003'
-:month: may
-:day: '21'
-:month_numeric: '5'
+month: '5'
+day: '21'
+layout: talk
+key: Lawrence:manchester03
 ---